orion-project/rezonator2/docs/schema-format-variants.md

 ```

 ## JSON

-Can also be easily read as by Qt classes as from another frameworks if needed - Python, JavaScript.
-It has not repeated tags unlike XML, and supports nested objects and arrays.
+Can also be easily read as by Qt classes as from other frameworks if needed - Python, JavaScript.
+It has not repeated tags unlike XML and supports nested objects and arrays.

 ```
 {
   "schema_version": "2",